Session 1: Immerse Yourself

 This week is all about character and setting in short fiction.
 You’ll experiment with character-building techniques, and take a look at a setting through a character’s eyes.
 We’ll look at stereotyping in character-creation and ways to think differently, especially around cultural appropriation.
 Have fun playing with Hollywood gender roles, and transporting a setting from your own experience into a story.

-This week, there will be a group session with a guest writer to read and discuss one of their stories.
+This week, there will be a live group Zoom session with a guest writer to read and discuss one of their stories.

 Session 4: Seeing Differently

 Let’s talk about point of view and dialogue.
 We’ll experiment with different ways to present thoughts and speech on the page, and look at the role of dialogue and body language in making transitions in a story.
 You’ll write an exchange between two inanimate objects.

 Session 5: Story Structure